RayanAlthonian/RayanAlthonian.github.io/_posts/2019-09-07-FirstProject.md

 {: style="text-align: justify"}
 ![Image test]({{ site.url }}/images/fig3.png)

-we notice here that there is one issue, on Friday between 5 to 7 am a sudden spike occurs.
+We notice here that there is one issue, on Friday between 5 to 7 am a sudden spike occurs.
 This garbage data is due to the inaccuracy in cleaning the data.
 {: style="text-align: justify"}

 ### Final Thoughts